Insights & Analysis: Decoding the 2026 Financial Landscape

 On this page, prior articles provide insights and analysis, providing a deep-dive analysis into current economic trends, whether the bankruptcy surge in corporate “mega-bankruptcies,” to filing statistics and courtroom procedures.

-Whether it’s the impact of trade tariffs on the economy, the effects of AI on the economy, or explaining Chapter 11 reorganizations for large or mom and pop businesses, these insights will provide you with a deeper understanding of the economic issues we are facing.
+Whether it’s the impact of trade tariffs on the economy, the effects of AI on the economy, or explaining Chapter 11 reorganizations for large or mom-and-pop businesses, these insights will provide you with a deeper understanding of the economic issues we are facing.

 By Alexander Hernandez, J.D., Professor, and Author of Consumer Bankruptcy Law (Routledge).